In all honesty, very few people actually enjoy admitting wrongdoing.

 The best way to get a stubborn person to apologize is by not letting them get their way.
 Call their bluff.
 Be steadfast in a need for resolution.

-When they see that their principles of self-preservation mean less than a whisper, they will generally – albeit grudgingly – come around.
+When they see that their principles of self-preservation don’t mean a thing, they will generally – albeit grudgingly – come around.

 Asking “Were you about to say something?” during a cooled down, innocuous moment is a good way to make them stumble toward patching up a situation, because the apology is always on their mind, just never forthcoming.

-Another good way to deal with this type is to tackle the unspoken apology/admission head on, effectively stopping the dance altogether.
+Another good way to deal with this type is to tackle the unspoken apology/admission head on.